 Annual Fee: $99 for personal, waived the first year. $95 for Business, waived the first year.

 Personal Earning: 2x on American Airlines, restaurants, and gas; and 1x everywhere else.

 Business Earning: 2x on American Airlines, gas, telecommunications, and rental cars; and 1x everywhere else.

-Personal Benefits: First checked bag free (plus up to four companions), Group 5 boarding (out of 9 groups), reduced mileage awards, 10% miles back each calendar year for redemptions (up to 10,000 miles), 25% in-flight savings, $100 American Airlines credit if you spend $20,000, and secondary rental car insurance.
+Personal Benefits: First checked bag free (plus up to four companions), Group 5 boarding (out of 9 groups), reduced mileage awards, 25% in-flight savings, and $100 American Airlines credit if you spend $20,000.

-Business Benefits: First checked bag free, Group 5 boarding (out of 9 groups), reduced mileage awards, $99 companion certificate when you spend $30,000 in a card member year; 120-day purchase protection, secondary rental car insurance
+Business Benefits: First checked bag free, Group 5 boarding (out of 9 groups), reduced mileage awards, and $99 companion certificate when you spend $30,000 in a cardmember year.

 Citi Executive World Elite

 Earning: 2x on American Airlines, and 1x everywhere else.